inobulles/aqua-linux/README.md

 Else, it will use the `rom.zed` file contained in the example folder as a ROM.
 Note that the `code` argument still needs its language argument, if compiling from source.

+### git-ssh
+Use SSH link as origin for cloning git repos.

 ### help
 Print out the contents of the `README.md` (this) file.